-Certain U.S. Federal Income Tax Considerations Applicable to U.S. Holders
+Certain U.S. Federal Income Tax Considerations Applicable to U.S. Holders a citizen or resident of the United States for U.S. federal income tax purposes;

 U.S. Holder Defined

 For purposes of this discussion, a U.S. holder is a beneficial owner of our common stock that is a "U.S. person" for U.S. federal income tax purposes.
 A "U.S. person" is any of the following: